chenxinye/mhodlr/README.md

 ## Abstract

 Differential equations often result in rank-structured matrices associated with low-rank off-diagonal blocks.
 These matrices are often represented in a hierarchical format, and their operation often results in fast arithmetic, e.g., matrix-vector product.
-The hierarchical matrix is a class of dense rank-structured matrices with a hierarchical low-rank off diagonal block structure, which frequently arises from finite element discretization of an elliptic PDE, radial basis function interpolation, and boundary integral equations.
+The hierarchical matrix [2] is a class of dense rank-structured matrices with a hierarchical low-rank off diagonal block structure, which frequently arises from finite element discretization of an elliptic PDE, radial basis function interpolation, and boundary integral equations.

 Hierarchical Off-Diagonal Low-Rank (HODLR) matrix, as a typical hierarchical matrix, is formulated by hierarchically partitioning the matrix in terms of a binary cluster tree and all off-diagonal blocks of each level of the tree are represented as low-rank matrices.
 This repository is concerned with HODLR matrix construction as well as basic matrix computations with HOLDR matrices, which aims to provide a convenient API for HODLR operations.
-It also provides simulation code for mixed-precision and adaptive precision HODLR matrix computing.
+It also provides simulation code for mixed-precision and adaptive precision HODLR matrix computing [1].
+Our low precision arithmetic is simulated in terms of [4].

 Our software mainly contains three components